Donald Trump Golfs With Tiger Woods & Jack Nicklaus In Florida

 — Sports Illustrated (@SInow) February 2, 2019

-Donald Trump spent much of the government shutdown lamenting that he was not in Florida with his family for his big New Year’s Eve party which he had previously called the highlight of his year, says the Inquisitr.
+Donald Trump spent much of the government shutdown lamenting that he was not in Florida with his family for his big New Year’s Eve party which he had previously called the highlight of his year, reports the Inquisitr.

-During the holidays and the shutdown, Trump kept tweeting that he was alone in the White House, not at Mar-a-Lago and he was working hard, despite the fact that he alleged that nobody showed up to negotiate with him over his desire to build a wall on the southern border of the United States.
+During the holidays and the shutdown, Trump kept tweeting that he was alone in the White House and not at Mar-a-Lago, and he was working hard despite the fact that he alleged that nobody showed up to negotiate with him over his desire to build a wall on the southern border of the United States.

 “I am in the White House, working hard.
 News reports concerning the Shutdown and Syria are mostly FAKE.
 We are negotiating with the Democrats on desperately needed Border Security (Gangs, Drugs, Human Trafficking & more) but it could be a long stay.”

 Donald Trump is very fond of his Mar-a-Lago resort and golf club which he calls the “Winter White House.”
-In truth, says the Inquisitr, Marjorie Merriweather Post donated her Mar-a-Lago estate to the United States government to be used as a winter White House, but in 1980, the federal government was forced to sell the property because the cost of the upkeep was too high.
-In 1985 Donald Trump purchased the property and in 1995 he turned it into a private club.
+In truth, according to the Inquisitr, Marjorie Merriweather Post donated her Mar-a-Lago estate to the United States government to be used as a winter White House, but in 1980, the federal government was forced to sell the property because the cost of the upkeep was too high.
+In 1985, Donald Trump purchased the property and in 1995 he turned it into a private club.